royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 ### Bonus stuff 2 - encrypting your certs with asymmetric encryption
 Even though presigned urls are generally safe and can be set to expire after some time, still, anyone with the link can download the files that it points to.
 <BR>
-You can, if you want to secure your secrets better, use asymmetric encryption with the public key that is provided to you for the device cert.
+You can, if you want to secure your secrets further, use asymmetric encryption with the public key that is provided to you for the device cert.

 * When creating the certificate, make sure you get the public key and store it somewhere that is accessible to the process that does the rotation. public keys are no secret, so you don't have to worry about it too much, just keep it accessible by thing name (maybe a DynamoDB table for key-value)